 What to Serve with Buffalo Chicken Pasta Salad

-This salad is hearty on its own, but it also works great with lighter sides that complement the bold buffalo flavor.
+This salad is hearty on its own, but it also works great with lighter sides that go with the bold buffalo flavor.

 How to Store and Make Ahead

-Buffalo chicken pasta salad keeps really well, and the flavor gets even better the next day.
+Buffalo chicken pasta salad keeps really well, and the flavor gets even better the next day, staying fresh refrigerated for 3-4 days; it pairs nicely with easy make-ahead desserts for cookouts for stress-free BBQs.

 Storing Leftovers